expo/expo/docs/pages/versions/unversioned/sdk/auth-session.md

 });

 export default function App() {
-  /* @info If the provider supports auto discovery then you can pass an issuer to the `useDiscovery` hook to fetch the discovery document. */ const discovery = AuthSession.useAutoDiscovery('https://demo.identityserver.io');
+  /* @info If the provider supports auto discovery then you can pass an issuer to the `useAutoDiscovery` hook to fetch the discovery document. */ const discovery = AuthSession.useAutoDiscovery('https://demo.identityserver.io');
   /* @end */